GaijinRyman/LearningJapaneseResources/readme.md

 ## Live TV VLC Playlist:

-Press ctrl + n and paste [this](https://iptv-org.github.io/iptv/languages/jpn.m3u) link, you may "jump" the channels in the second (first o the second grou) and fourth (third of the group).
+Press ctrl + n and paste [this](https://iptv-org.github.io/iptv/languages/jpn.m3u) link, you may "jump" the channels in the second (first o the second group) and fourth (third of the group).